Unity unveils Metacast real-time 3D platform for sports broadcasts

 Unity sports exec Peter Moore unveiled Unity Metacast, a new technology for capturing and analyzing sports moves in real time.

 In an interview with GamesBeat, Moore said the company hopes to capture athletes in real-time so that broadcasters can use the imagery for a new era of live sports.
-The maker of the Unity game engine collaborated with UFC and its mixed-martial arts fighters to show off the technology, which can scan an athlete’s body in and capture the action from all views.
+The maker of the Unity game engine collaborated with UFC and its mixed-martial arts fighters to show off the technology, which can scan an athlete’s body and capture the action from all views.

 It’s a bit like the Intel tech, dubbed True View, from 2019.
 But Moore pointed out that the Unity Metacast tech can capture athletes in real-time, as they’re performing in live events, in contrast to the delayed time frames when Intel could deliver its imagery.
 (Moore and Nifty Games CEO Jon Middleton will be talking a lot about sports games at our GamesBeat Summit Next event on November 9-10).